malkovalab/MayoMate/README.md

 - `transcription_graph`: This script is used to create a graph summarizing sA3A mutation rates for tRNA and protein-coding genes.
 - `run_association_simulation_parallel.py`: This script is used to run association simulations between recombination events and mutation clusters on a computing cluster for parallel processing and faster results.

+### Data
+The data used in the `MayoMate` package is not provided in this repository.
+The data used in the `MayoMate` package is generated from Whole Genome Sequencing (WGS) data of Saccharomyces cerevisiae meiotic outcomes.
+The data is first processed using CLC Genomics Workbench 20 and then used as input for the `MayoMate` package to identify recombination events, mutations, and mutation clusters.
+Raw reads data can be found in the BioProject and the Sequence Read Archive (SRA) under the accession number PRJNA1225307

 ### Before you start
 Before you start using `MayoMate`, please make sure you have updated the `config.py` file with the correct paths to your input files and directories.
 The `config.py` file is located in the `MayoMate` directory.